The trace space of anisotropic least gradient functions depends on the anisotropy: Construction

-Take $\phi_1 = l_2$, $\phi_2 = l_3$, and $f= \chi_F$.
+Take $\phi_1 = l_2$ and $\phi_2 = l_3$.
 The norms $\phi_1$ and $\phi_2$ are strictly convex, all connected minimal surfaces are line segments, so we need to consider only two competitors.
-The first one (denoted by $E_1$) is the set with two connected components, whose boundary (in $\mathbb{R}^2$) is composed of the line segments $\ell_i$ and the arcs $\Gamma_i$.
-The second one (denoted by $E_2$) is the set whose boundary is composed of the line segments $\ell'_0$, $\ell'_1$ and the arcs $\Gamma_i$ (in which case the trace condition is violated, so a solution does not exist).
+The first one (denoted by $E_1$) is the set with two connected components, which are triangles whose boundary (in $\mathbb{R}^2$) is composed of the line segments $\ell_i$ and the arcs $\Gamma_i$.
+The second one (denoted by $E_2$) is the rectangle whose boundary is composed of the line segments $\ell'_0$, $\ell'_1$ and the arcs $\Gamma_i$ (in which case the trace condition is violated, so a solution does not exist).